akaneknh/AkaneKano/README.md

 # AkaneKano
-This is my portfolio side.
+This is my portfolio.
 I made it with HTML/SCSS/jQuery from scrach!
 Here is the link:
 https://akaneknh.github.io/AkaneKano/